What’s the deal with natural flavors?

 What natural flavors does LMNT use?

 We know that many folks in our community have health concerns that warrant them knowing exactly what they’re putting in their body.
-To that end, we will always strive to be as transparent as we can regarding our ingredients.
+To that end, we strive to be as transparent as we can regarding our ingredients.

 Our natural flavors are distilled or extracted from fruits, roots, and spices.
 None of our natural flavors or other ingredients are derived from animals, so LMNT is vegan-friendly.